Jacobbrewer1/puppet-summary/README.md

 There are multiple ways to run the application.
 You can either run the application directly on your host or you can run the application within a Docker container.
 The application will listen on port `8080` by default.

+When running teh application, the app will default to using the local filesystem to store the raw reports, the default database is SQLite.
+These can be changed by using the flags that are available (Listed below).

 ### Commands

 The application has the following commands: